-In the Prose Lancelot and Thomas Malory’s Le Morte d’Arthur, Sir Agravain gained himself the title of “The Proud” and “The Arrogant” for his disagreeable character and strong resilient spirit, this was depicted when he bragged to his brothers that he will lay with any unwilling beautiful lady if he wanted.
-Gaheris responded with mockery, and Agravain launched at him, but Gawain intervenes and rebuked him for his excessive pride and bullying nature.
+In the Prose Lancelot and Thomas Malory’s Le Morte d’Arthur, Sir Agravain earned the reputation of being both proud and arrogant due to his disagreeable personality and strong, unyielding spirit.
+This was exemplified when he boasted to his brothers about his intention to lay with any beautiful lady, even if she was unwilling.
+Gaheris responded with ridicule, causing Agravain to attack him, until Gawain intervened and reprimanded him for his excessive pride and bullying nature.

 Sir Agravain had a deep-seated disdain for any knight who was seen as honorable and brave.
-His misbehavior includes the participation in the killing of Lamorak and the murder of Sir Dinadan during the Grail Quest, further perpetuating his negative reputation.
+He was involved in the killing of Lamorak and the murder of Sir Dinadan during the Grail Quest, further perpetuating his negative reputation.

-He is quite taller than Gawain and possesses a strong looking body.
-Although Sir Agravain is scarcely seen on the front lines of the Battlefield, he was known as “Agravain who knew no wounds” because he always emerged from wars uninjured.
+Despite his disagreeable personality, Sir Agravain was tall and physically imposing.
+Although he was not often seen on the front lines of battle, he was known as “Agravain who knew no wounds” because he always emerged unscathed from war.

-In Camelot, he always went after the women who never appreciated his interest.
-In a drunken state at his younger brother’s marriage, he proposed to the cousin of his younger brother’s wife in an attempt to take her to bed and ended up marrying someone he never loved or cared for.
-He eventually left her at their estate and returned to Camelot.
+Despite his unapproachable personality, he continually pursued women who were not interested in him.
+At his younger brother’s wedding, he drunkenly proposed to his cousin-in-law and ended up marrying someone he never loved or cared for.
+He eventually abandoned his wife at their estate and returned to Camelot.

 Some Redeeming Portrayals